cheminfo/cheminfo-server-setup/doc/install-roc.md

 ### Choose your configuration

-If you want to override the default behavior of visualizer-on-tabs, you have to add a custom.json with your custom preferences in /usr/local/on-tabs-config/custom.json.
-Here there is an [example](https://github.com/cheminfo/cheminfo-server-setup/blob/master/doc/on-tabs/custom.json)
+You should override the default behavior of visualizer-on-tabs.
+To do so, create a custom configuration `config.json` with your custom preferences in /usr/local/on-tabs-config/config.json.
+Here is a [template configuration file](https://github.com/cheminfo/cheminfo-server-setup/blob/master/doc/on-tabs/config.json)

 ### Build the project on your default apache websites directory